Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

       3. Locate **Virtualization** and enable it.
 (Some motherboards may call it SVM, AMD-V, VT-x/Vanderpool)
       4. Be sure to choose **Hardware Virtualization** in the **System -> Acceleration** settings of the virtual machine you are using.
-      5. **Note:** If using secure boot, Vagrant may fail to work with VirtualBox.
+      5. **NOTE:** If using secure boot, Vagrant may fail to work with VirtualBox.
          You will then either need to disable secure boot from the boot menu/BIOS or follow [these steps](https://era86.github.io/2018/01/24/vagrant-virtualbox-secureboot-in-ubuntu-1604.html)
          to self-sign the necessary packages to run Vagrant and VirtualBox.